Demagogue: Establishing one-man rule, subverting the rule of law

-Appointing unqualified lackeys to high office; corruption
+Appointing unqualified lackeys to high office

-As the preceding section illustrates, demagogues typically appoint people to high office based on personal loyalty without regard to competence for the office—opening up extraordinary avenues for graft and corruption.
+Demagogues often appoint people to high office based on personal loyalty without regard to competence for the office—opening up extraordinary avenues for graft and corruption.
 During "Alfalfa Bill" Murray's campaign for governor, he promised to crack down on corruption and favoritism for the rich, to abolish half the clerk jobs at the State House, to appoint no family members, to reduce the number of state-owned cars from 800 to 200, never to use convict labor to compete with commercial labor, and not to abuse the power of pardon.
 Once in office, he appointed wealthy patrons and 20 of his relatives to high office, purchased more cars, used prisoners to make ice for sale and clean the capitol building, and violated all the other promises.
 When the State Auditor pointed out that 1,050 new employees had been added to the state payroll, Murray simply said, "Just damned lies."
 For each abuse of power, Murray claimed a mandate from "the sovereign will of the people".